 Check with the tax collection office on local payment options that may be available, such as:

-Tax Code Section 31.06 requires a collector to accept payment by credit card, but allows the collector to collect a fee for processing the payment not to exceed five percent of the amount of taxes and pay penalty and interest being paid.
+Tax Code Section 31.06 requires a collector to accept payment by credit card, but allows the collector to collect a fee for processing the payment not to exceed five percent of the amount of taxes and any penalty and interest being paid.
 The fee is in addition to the amount of taxes, penalties or interest.

 Tax Code Section 33.06 allows persons age 65 or older or disabled to defer payment of the taxes on their residence homestead.

-Tax Code Section 33.065 allows persons allows residence homestead owners to defer a portion of the appraised value of the property that exceeds 105 percent of the appraised value of the property for the preceding year, plus any new improvements.
+Tax Code Section 33.065 allows residence homestead owners to defer a portion of the appraised value of the property that exceeds 105 percent of the appraised value of the property for the preceding year, plus any new improvements.

 A deferral applications are must be filed with the appraisal district before the taxes become delinquent, and taxes must be paid based on 105 percent of the home's value.